FreeFlarum/freeflarum.com/.github/ISSUE_TEMPLATE/documentation-feedback.md

 ---
-name: Documentation feedback
+name: 'Documentation Feedback'
-about: Suggest something or share your feedback about our docs.
+about: 'Suggest something or share your feedback about our docs.'
-title: "[documentation]"
+title: "[Documentation]"
-labels: documentation
+labels: '\U0001F4D3 Documentation'
-assignees: ''
+assignees: 'CW_Kevo'

 ---